rickkas7/TowerInfo/README.md

 - Chrome on some Windows PCs
 - The **WebBLE** iOS app for iPhone and iPad.

+You may need to enable experimental Chrome features on Linux: `chrome://flags/#enable-experimental-web-platform-features`.

-It does not work on other browser like Firefox, Safari, Edge, and Internet Explorer.
+It does not work on other browsers like Firefox, Safari, Edge, and Internet Explorer.

 It might work on Opera for Mac, Windows, Linux and Android.